imranomar/solodoo-laravel/README.md

 # solodoo-laravel
-Empty - please pull from https://github.com/imranomar/saloodo
+Repo has been moved to https://github.com/imranomar/saloodo